-Talk to a Current Student at the University of Turku
+Talk to a current student at the University of Turku

 What is it like to live in Finland?
 Is Turku a nice student city?
 What can I do on my free time?
 Where can I eat, and for what price?
 What are the facilities like?
 Are the studies difficult?
 What are the student apartments like?

 It is a big decision to choose your study destination, and you probably have lots of questions.
 Who better to ask, than the current students at the University of Turku?
-We have students from different study fields, who can answer questions about the programmes and the student life in Turku.

 Meet the students

-Languages: English, Slovak, Japanese
+Languages: English, Chinese

-Book your time for a chat with Maria here
+Book a time with Zejia here

 or email her at zejia.z.song(a)utu.fi

-Languages: English, Russian
+Languages: English, Arabic, Finnish

 Master's Degree Programme in Biomedical Sciences:Drug Discovery and Development